bengreenier/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit.Extensions/Webrtc/README.md

 ## How to use

-Quickstart:
+### Quickstart

 1. Add a `Webrtc` Component
-2. Add a `WebrtcPeerEvents` component
+2. Add a `WebrtcPeerEvents` Component
 3. Add an Event to `Webrtc.OnInitialized` that Invokes `WebrtcPeerEvents.OnInitialized()`
 4. Add an Event to `Webrtc.OnInitialized` that Invokes `WebrtcPeerEvents.AddStream(bool audioOnly)` passing `false` as an argument
 5. On Start, `Webrtc` will initialize the plugin for the platform, `WebrtcPeerEvents` will configure the peer Unity adapater, `WebrtcPeerEvents.AddStream(bool audioOnly)` will start local a/v

-> Note: The order of operations is critical in the above quickstart - if you do not initialize components before adding a stream, webrtc will not work.
+> Note: The order of operations is critical in the above quickstart - if you do not initialize components before adding a stream, webrtc will not work

 ### WertcBasicSignalExample